Eight Days of Ecuador…Photography Travel Abroad Class

 It was extremely hot (like every other day so far) and we couldn’t wait to get out of the sun and cleaned up.
 As with every day of our trip we were always in a hurry to get on to the next destination.
 After a quick shower and change of clothes we were off to shoot in the beach town of Canoa, stopping at small towns along the way to capture some of the culture.

 It was hard to believe we were there almost two years to the date of the 2016 earthquake.

 Canoa is a great reasonably priced destination for people who want a laid back beach atmosphere combined with adrenaline-fueled sports of surfing, paragliding, stand up paddle boarding, and kite surfing.
 It was the first place we visited where we actually heard some folks speaking English.

-Chantel and Alfredo joined us on the beach for sunset and photos later and shot out last group photo on the beach.
+Chantel and Alfredo joined us on the beach for sunset and photos later and shot our last group photo on the beach.

-*NOTE all Sheri Oneal blog post are ©2018 by Sheri Oneal.
+*NOTE all Sheri Oneal blog posts are ©2018 by Sheri Oneal.
 Feel free to share my blog link but any other use of photos or content must be agreed upon in writing.